virtualnitish/interview/oops_design_patterns/03_2_factory_pattern.md

+# Factory Method Pattern Explained: From Tight Coupling to Flexible Design

 Of course.
 Let's break down the Factory Method from the ground up.
 It's a classic pattern, but textbook examples often jump into the final, abstract solution without showing you the problem it's trying to solve.
 Forget that complex code for a moment.

 We'll build up to it step-by-step, starting with the problem itself.